Stuart Whitman: 1970–1987: Subsequent projects

-1988 to 2000: Later career and retirement
+1988–2000: Later career and retirement

 In 1988, Whitman appeared in the television-film Once Upon a Texas Train and an episode of J.J.
 Starbuck.
 On May 2, the first episode of Ernest Hemingway's biography miniseries called Hemingway premiered, in which Whitman played the subject's father.
 The first season of the series Superboy began that year, which focused on Superman/Clark Kent during his college years; Whitman played Jonathan Kent.

 During his tenure on Superboy, Whitman appeared in other projects.
 In 1989, Whitman acted in Deadly Reactor and Gypsy.

 In 1990, Whitman started to play a recurring character on Knots Landing.
 Also that year, Whitman played supporting roles in Moving Target, Omega Cop, and Mob Boss.

 In 1991, Whitman provided the narration for the Japanese film Heaven & Earth and acted in The Color of Evening.
 On stage, Whitman acted in The Country Girl.
 In a 1991 interview with the Los Angeles Times, Whitman said, "I was bankable for a while, then I did a couple of shows that didn't make any money.
 Then I wasn’t bankable...
 As an actor, you've got to keep working.
 You've got to do something to feed the family, put the kids through school."

 In 1992, Whitman appeared in an episode of Murder, She Wrote.
 That year, Whitman had supporting roles in the films Smooth Talker and Sandman.

 In 1993, Whitman appeared in an episode of the TV show Time Trax.
 In films, Whitman appeared in Lightning in a Bottle and Private Wars.
 Whitman also guest starred in the two-hour special debut of the TV series The Adventures of Brisco County, Jr..

 In 1994, Whitman was a guest on the television show Walker, Texas Ranger.
 In films, Whitman appeared in Improper Conduct and Trial by Jury.

 In 1995, Whitman appeared in the television film Wounded Heart and an episode of the TV series Courthouse.

 In 1996, Whitman appeared in the film Land of Milk & Honey and the short film Two Weeks from Sunday.
 Also that year, Whitman appeared in the television film Shaughnessy: The Iron Marshal, an adaptation of the Louis L'Amour novel Shaughnessy.

 In 1997, Whitman voiced a character in the children's animated series Aaahh!!!
 Real Monsters.

 On February 1, 1998, Whitman was awarded a star on the Hollywood Walk of Fame.
 Also that year, Whitman appeared in the film Second Chances.

 In 2000, Whitman appeared in the television film The President's Man.

 Afterwards, Whitman was reported to be retired.
 He became financially independent through a combination of property developments and his acting income.
 "I didn't need to act to make a living, but had a real passion for it – I just loved to act," said Whitman.